 Auto accident victims should understand the effect of subrogation on their prospective settlements.
 Though subrogation affects both insurance companies and their clients, the onus is on you as the plaintiff to ensure the effects are as positive as possible.
 You can only do this with a thorough knowledge of subrogation.
+Understanding subrogation in auto accident cases is very important.

-Meaning of Subrogation
+Meaning Of Subrogation

 Subrogation refers to the substitution of one party with another with respect to duty or debt.
 In the insurance industry, subrogation allows an insurance company to pay your damages instead of the original liable party.
 The insurance company then has the right to collect the money from the person who originally owed you the compensation duty.

-The Need for Subrogation
+The Need For Subrogation

 Subrogation is necessary for three main reasons.